-- store matches and lighters out of childrens' reach and sight, up high, preferably in a locked cabinet
+- Store matches and lighters out of children's reach and sight, up high, preferably in a locked cabinet.

-- never use lighters or matches as a source of amusement for children as they may imitate you
+- Never use lighters or matches as a source of amusement for children as they may imitate you.

-- only use lighters designed with child-resistant features; remember child-resistant does not mean child-proof
+- Only use lighters designed with child-resistant features; remember child-resistant does not mean child-proof.

 Turn off your vehicle when refuelling

 Did you know that it's against the law to leave your vehicle engine running when refuelling?
 Gas vapours, which are heavier than air, linger at ground level and in enclosed spaces, and can flow in pools and gaseous streams.
 All it would take to create an explosion is a mix of fuel vapours, enough oxygen, and a source of ignition.
-Ignition sources can vary from a cigarette spark, to a hot exhaust pipe, to static electricty.
+Ignition sources can vary from a cigarette spark, to a hot exhaust pipe, to static electricity.
 Also, be sure to not re-enter the vehicle when refuelling because of the potential of creating static electricity, and do not smoke within 7.5 metres (or 25 feet) of a gas pump.